This web-page will be updated with information about our learning journey for your time in Year 5

 *Please ensure all items of clothing are clearly labelled with your name.

-*PE is on a Monday (coaching session) Thursday (Class session) Make sure you come to school in your PE kit wit appropriate footwear
+*PE is on a Monday and Thursday.
+Make sure you come to school in your PE kit wit appropriate footwear

 * There is no need to bring in any stationery into school, here in year 5 all stationery needed is provided